-17 of the best businesses to start with little money
+17 best businesses to start with little money in 2023

 Starting a successful business doesn’t have to leave a gaping hole in your wallet.
 With a strong business idea and the right tools, you can start a business without investing too much money upfront or investing into heaps of inventory.